 - Foster exchanges between academics, standardization organizations, industry partners and community

 - Provide and maintain methods and best practices for standardized and vendor independent simulation platforms

 - Eclipse Foundation Working Group Operations Guide

 - Eclipse Public License (EPL)

-All openPASS WG members must be parties to the Eclipse Members, including the requirement set forth in this document to follow the Bylaws and then-current policies of the Eclipse Foundation.
-In the event of any conflict between the terms set forth in this openPASS WG Charter and the Eclipse Foundation Bylaws, Membership Agreement, Eclipse Development Process, Eclipse Working Group Process, or any policies of the Eclipse Foundation, the terms of the Eclipse Foundation Bylaws, Membership Agreement, processes, or policies shall take precedence.
+In the event of any conflict between the terms set forth in this working group’s charter and the Eclipse Foundation Bylaws, Membership Agreement, Eclipse Development Process, Working Group Process, or any policies of the Eclipse Foundation, the terms of the respective Eclipse Foundation Bylaws, Membership Agreement, processes, or policies shall take precedence.

 Collaboration of the members is crucial for the success of a vital openPASS WG.
 Each member individually commits itself to cooperation applying principles of openness, transparency and meritocracy.
 Every member will fulfill its commitment to best knowledge and conscience.